tdongsi/tdongsi.github.io/source/_posts/2021-08-24-closures-in-loop.markdown

 closures.each{ it() }
 ```

-The same problem can be seen in Go language.
+The same problem can be seen in [Go language](https://play.golang.org/p/OHhJkCwTGQ8):

-TODO: Golang playground link

 ``` go
     var closures []func()